PetrGlad/emmate/README.md

 For audio output you can use any synth or DAW that can read the system's sequencer device.
 E.g. one can launch stand-alone Pianoteq for that.

 ## TODO

-- [ ] (improvement) Audition hovered lanes, and notes.
-Should be optional, turned off by default.
-Hold Alt, maybe?
 - [ ] (workflow) Multi-track UI (for snippets, flight recorder, and copy/paste buffer).
 Can show only one at a time, though.
 Use tabs?
 Alternatively, several emmate windows may cooperate, each showing one stave at a time.
   This will probably require support for opening all related scores at once, as a project, or at least have "recent scores" menu.
 - [ ] (workflow) Copy/cut/paste notes and time ranges (should also be supported between tracks).
 - [ ] (improvement) Use intermediate state snapshots in edit history (currently diffs also include previous state).
   Need also logic to decide when the snapshot should be made.
 This change should produce more compact on-disk files